- Academic Technology

 The Video Industry Catches On

-YouTube has recently released a series of updates meant to better accommodate vertical video, both on its full site as well as on its mobile apps.
-Facebook too — fast-growing to challenge YouTube as the world’s most popular video hosting service — has embraced the vertical format on its own sites and apps.
+YouTube recently released a series of updates meant to better accommodate vertical video, both on its full site and mobile apps.
+Facebook, too—fast-growing to challenge YouTube as the world’s most popular video hosting service—has embraced the vertical format on its own sites and apps.

-Of course, for the businesses and universities that use Panopto’s video platform, vertical video has always been an option.
-Panopto’s web and mobile video viewers are flexible, so no matter what device you’re recording with and what aspect ratio your capturing, you’ll always be able to manage and share it with Panopto.
+Of course, vertical video has always been an option for the businesses and universities that use Panopto’s video platform.
+Panopto’s web and mobile video viewers are flexible, so no matter what device you’re recording with and what aspect ratio you’re capturing, you’ll always be able to manage and share it with Panopto.

-Looking for a flexible video platform to help your business or school capture, manage, and share video?
+Are you looking for a flexible video platform to help your business or school capture, manage, and share video?
 Try Panopto!
-Contact our team for a free trial today.
+Contact our team for a demo today.